psteurer/python_template/README.md

 Simple template for python 3 main to start your application.

-It supports remote debugging and logging that can be enabled using command line arguments.
+It supports remote debugging and logging.
+Both can be enabled using command line arguments.
 The source code is documented with docstrings in reStructured text.

 ## Copy sources to Raspberry Pi and run Python program